AlekPawlowski/wita_projekt/README.md

 This project is project to hold all data about real estate and with details of every single estate.
 Project goal is to increase my front end skills.

-## Current todos and questions:
+## Current todos (to remember):
+-  add to estate form possibility to add new images

+## current questions:
 - formSchema.ts, refineFunc and transformToNumber args types

 ## Technologies:
 1. supbase to hold all user/estates (database)
 2. Front